ssokolova/copilot-testing/labs.md

 ![copilot fix](./images/ct84.png?raw=true "Copilot fix")

-4. First, let's try out the Copilot */tests* shortcut command with a different kind of file and language.
+4. Next, let's try out the Copilot */tests* shortcut command with a different kind of file and language.
 There's a large demo file of SQL statements in this project named [**create-tables.sql**](./create-tables.sql).
 Open that.

 ```
 code create-tables.sql